FOOD JUSTICE

 CATA’S Youth Food Justice Crew

 Learn to grow food, feed your community, and become a food justice activist!
-If you are between 14 - 19 years old, you are invited to join @catafarmworkers Youth Food Justice Crew at the Community Garden located at 80 Church Street, Bridgeton, NJ!
+If you are between 15 - 19 years old, you are invited to join @catafarmworkers Youth Food Justice Internship at the Community Garden located at 80 Church Street, Bridgeton, NJ!

 Program Dates & Times:

-Interns will be paid $14/hour and will be expected to work 8-10 hours/week.
+Interns will be paid a stipend of $300 every two weeks and expected to work an average 10 hours/week.
+No exceptions.

-The deadline to submit this application is by 5pm on Friday, January 13th.
 After receiving your application, we will send you an email with instructions to contact the adult you listed to submit a reference for you!
 We will then schedule you for an interview, but we need to have your reference in order to consider your application!
-The deadline to send references is Friday, January 20th.

-If you have any questions, please send an email to Erika at eperez@cata-farmworkers.org or Jose at jspellmanlopez@cata-farmworkers.org
+If you have any questions, please send an email to Kathia at kramirez@cata-farmworkers.org or Jose at jspellmanlopez@cata-farmworkers.org